-During the year, your company has received awards including;
+During the year, your company has received the following award;

-- National Award with a Gold Trophy for being the top exporter (Medium Enterprise) in the year 2016-17 from Engineering Export Promotion Council (EEPC), Ministry of Commerce and Industry, Government of India. - Winner of the first edition of The Economic Times Awards, Tamilnadu for Excellence in Business performance.
+- Gold Trophy for being the top exporter (Medium Enterprise) in the year 2018-19 from Engineering Export Promotion Council (EEPC), Southern Region, Ministry of Commerce and Industry, Government of India. - The company has obtained London Metal Exchange (LME) Brand Listing certificate from the London Metal Exchange (LME) for its Lead Metal produced in its factory at Sriperumbudur.
+Tamilnadu, under the brand name POCL PB970R